terraform-google-modules/terraform-google-sql-db/docs/upgrading_to_sql_db_4.0.0.md

 The v4.0.0 release of SQL DB is a backward incompatible release.
 The MySQL/PostgreSQL read replica state has been migrated to using `for_each` and the replica configuration is now a list of individual replica configuration rather then all replicas sharing the same settings.

-In addition the deprecated `failover_*` variables used to manage the now deprecated MySQL failover instance for HA have been completely removed in favour of the new HA solution that was introduced in v3.2.0
+In addition the deprecated `failover_*` variables used to manage the legacy MySQL failover instance for HA have been completely removed in favour of the new HA solution that was introduced in v3.2.0

 ## Migration Instructions
 #### MySQL Failover Instance